GDPR Candidate Privacy notice

 - Risk management, Project Management, Training and quality purposes.

-- Physical access control Authorizing, granting, administering, monitoring and terminating access to or use of our facilities, records, property and infrastructure including communications services such as business telephones and email/internet use
+Physical access control Authorising, granting, administering, monitoring and terminating access to or use of our facilities, records, property and infrastructure including communications services such as business telephones and email/internet use

 - Prevention and detection of crime.